 \subsection{Phantom model}

 In this section, we study all three scalar fields separately.
-We start with the phantom dark energy .
-Evidence from observational data suggests that the universe is currently in a narrow band near parameter $\omega=-1$ that may be well below this value (which lie in the so-called phantom regime), an area called the Phantom Age.
-Phantom dark energy is the non-canonical scalar field Which is very similar to canonical scalar fields (such as quintessence) except that it has negative kinetic energy.The Lagrangian of this model is:
+We start with the phantom dark energy.
+Evidence from observational data suggests that the universe is currently in a narrow band near parameter $\omega=-1$ and may be well below this value (which lies in the so-called phantom regime), an area called the Phantom Age.
+Phantom model is the non-canonical scalar field which is very similar to quintessence model (canonical scalar fields) except for the fact that it has negative kinetic energy.
+The Lagrangian of this model is: